Facebook Pixel Skip to main content

 wedding-day at night.

-His text is made up of short quick words.
-This could be a clue to the actor to try vocally playing Dab in the voice and seeing how vocally playing the Effort affects the body and the physicality of the character.
+This could be a clue to the actor to try vocally playing Dab in the voice and seeing how vocally playing this Effort affects the body and the physicality of the character.

-Emotional work: One can look at the personality of the character and the emotional makeup of the character to look for what kind of Effort to experiment with.
-We can look at a character’s personality and think of them in terms of the Efforts.
+Emotional work: Students can look at the personality and the emotional makeup of a character to explore different Efforts.
 On the TV show South Park, the character of Carman is pushy and aggressive with his friends.
 He tends to try to dominate any situation he is in and is quick to anger.
-You could think of his personality as a Punch.
-Eeyore from Winnie-the-Pooh is light and indirect in his personality and the way he interacts with the world.
-He could be described as a Float or a Glide.
+You could think of his personality as a Punch (Direct, Heavy, Quick, Bound) Eeyore from Winnie-the-Pooh is light and indirect in his personality and the way he interacts with the world.
+He could be described as a Float (Indirect, Light, Sustained, Free) or a Glide (Indirect, Light, Sustained, Free)

-Ask your actors to look at their characters’ emotions or how they react to the world around them.
-This can help them find an effort to play.
+Ask your students to look at their characters’ emotions or how they react to the world around them.
+How can they connect emotion with a Laban Effort?

 By experimenting with the Laban Efforts and ways to interpret them, you can create a language to give your students to get them out of their bodies, out of their shells and into a new physicalization.